kanenas/k-OutDated-Checker-k-OC/readme.txt

 == Changelog ==

+= 1.2.1 17/09/2015 =

+* NEW: Added the k-outdated-plugin-checker-k-opc.pot file in languages folder.
+* NEW: Added translation for Greek.

+= 1.2 17/09/2015 =

+* ENHANCEMENT: Internationalizing the plugin (accepting translations).
+* ENHANCEMENT: Implementation of WordPress "PHP Coding Standards" (https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).

 = 1.1 05/05/2015 =

-* Fix - Check only for plugins that exist in WordPress Plugin Directory.
+* FIX: Check only for plugins that exist in WordPress Plugin Directory.
-* Fix - Send email alert only when at least one plugin is outdated.
+* FIX: Send email alert only when at least one plugin is outdated.

 = 1.0 (First Release) 04/05/2015 =

 * This is the initial release of k-OC.

 == Upgrade Notice ==
-= 1.1 =
+= 1.2.1 17/09/2015 =
-* Fix - Check only for plugins that exist in WordPress Plugin Directory.
-* Fix - Send email alerts only when a plugin is outdated.
+* NEW: Added the k-outdated-plugin-checker-k-opc.pot file in languages folder.
+* NEW: Added translation for Greek.

 == Frequently Asked Questions ==